flodebarre/covid_firstCases/readme.md

 Date:  Submitted: NA
        Published online: 2020-01-24

 Data from: their Figure 1B
 ![Fig1B Huang et al. 2020](China/Huang-etal_2020/Screenshot_Huang.png)

 Shown: confirmed cases.
 Definition:
 > The presence of 2019-nCoV in respiratory specimens was detected by next- generation sequencing or real-time RT-PCR methods.

+Their data source: "We reviewed clinical charts, nursing records, laboratory findings, and chest x-rays for all patients with laboratory- confirmed 2019-nCoV infection who were reported by the local health authority."

 [Dataset](https://github.com/flodebarre/covid_firstCases/blob/main/China/Huang-etal_2020/data_Huang2020.csv)